This is a non-thesis named option within the Materials Science and Engineering MS.

 Letters of Recommendation Required 2

 Admission to the University of Wisconsin–Madison Graduate School is a prerequisite for admission to study materials science.
 A minimum GPA of 3.0/4.0 is required.
 Admission is highly selective.
-Most admitted students have an undergraduate GPA above 3.5.
-However, full consideration will be given to all students meeting the UW–Madison graduate school requirements.
+Most admitted applicants have an undergraduate GPA above 3.5.
+However, full consideration will be given to all applicants meeting the UW–Madison Graduate School requirements.

-Please use the online application to begin your application.
-If you have questions about the application or admissions process, please do not hesitate to e-mail msaegradadmission@engr.wisc.edu.
+Use the online application to begin your application.
+If you have questions about the application or admissions process, e-mail msaegradadmission@engr.wisc.edu.

-The graduate school offers a limited number of application fee grants (waivers of all or part of the application fee) that are available in a few specific circumstances.
-Further information is available here.
+The Graduate School offers a limited number of application fee grants (waives all or part of the application fee) that are available in a few specific circumstances.
+Further information is available on the "Applying for a Fee Grant" page.

 Graduate School Resources